MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 1. Add **Azure key vault URL** which contains the connection string to the Azure Cosmos DB.
 The connection string should be stored as a secret in the key vault.
 An example of such a connection string is: `AccountEndpoint=<EndpointUrl>;AccountKey=<AccessKey>`.
 1. You can now add a timeout and select **Test connection** to check your database connection.
 A list of containers will appear after a successful connection.
 1. Choose a container from the dropdown menu.
 Once you select a container, properties from the first document in the container will be auto-populated as columns.
 1. To add more columns, select  **Add column**.
-You can either select a column from the dropdown menu, if available, or enter a custom one.
+You can either select a column from the dropdown menu, if available, or enter a custom column name which will be added to the Cosmos DB container later.
 1. You can select **Preview** to preview the list data..
 1. Select **Create**.